tmaiadev/pwa-store/README.md

 ## Setup

-After installing the dependencies, you must copy the file `_firebase-config.js` to `firebase-config.js`, then open it, and paste your Firebase configuration.
+After installing the dependencies, you must make a copy of the file `_firebase-config.js`, located in src/, and rename it to `firebase-config.js`.
+Then open it, and paste your Firebase configuration.